ginkage/vulkan-wsi-layer/README.md

   * VK_KHR_external_fence_fd
 * Any dependencies of the above extensions

+### Vulkan Header Version

+The Vulkan WSI Layer has been validated against Vulkan header version 1.4.299.

+If you are using a Vulkan header version newer than this, a warning will appear during compilation.

 ### Building the Vulkan® loader

 This step is not necessary if your system already has a loader and associated